>Make sure your pets have proper ID at all times because you never know when they’ll need it most.

 A simple metal tag bearing your pet’s name and your phone number attached to his collar can make all the difference.
 These can be custom made at most pet supply stores or ordered online.
 Someone who finds your wandering pet needs only call your number to let you know where your dog or cat is.

 Another option is a specially designed flash drive.
 These are available in shock-proof, waterproof cases that attach to your pet’s collar.
 You program your contact information onto the drive so whoever finds your dog can plug the drive into his computer and contact you.
 These devices can also include medical information if your pet has a serious condition.

 Since collars can come off—especially cat collars, which should always be breakaway collars—all your pets should be micro-chipped.
 If your pet is ever stolen, the thieves can remove tags, but cannot remove the microchip.

 Some countries require that all pets be microchipped.
-Most U.S. shelters routinely microchip their cats and dogs, but if not, you can pay your veterinarian a one-time fee of about $50.
+Most U.S. shelters routinely microchip their cats and dogs, but if not, talk to your vet’s staff about getting your pet chipped.
+The procedure is simple and costs about $50.
 She will inject the tiny chip (about the size of a grain of rice) with a syringe, usually just under the skin between the shoulder blades.

 This procedure is no more painful than a vaccination would be for you.
 The chip remains inactive until it is scanned.
 You must then put your contact information into a pet database.
 If your pet is picked up and brought to a shelter, he will be scanned to see if he is microchipped.
 If so, shelter staff will contact you through the database.
 Always keep your contact information up to dateThe chip will remain usable for the life of your pet.